markmc27/roundup/documentation/journal.md

 Sun 4th Sept 1130:
     Finished first iteration of creating BDD scenarios.
 Taking a break then I'll start on the site setup.

+Sun 4th Sept 1600:
+    Starting to add the dependencies and packages that I need along with the relevant ADRs for the libs that I'm using.

+Sun 5th Sept 1715:
+    Wow, I always forget how annoying it is to set up a new project.
+It really puts your problem solving (read: Googling) skills to the test.
+Cypress and the cucumber preprocessor have updated a lot since I last set them up but managed to find the relevant docs and a couple of helpful stackoverflow posts and github issues that pointed me in the right direction.

+    Happy with where I'm at and can now start on building the features.
+My plan is to work outside-in and take a TDD approach.
+So I'll start with writing a broken BDD test and then create the relevant components and supporting code to make the BDD scenario pass.
+Along the way, I'll uncover new components, classes and interfaces that I'll need to create and I'll build them using a TDD approach.

+Sun 5th Sept 1800:
+    I take that back.
+I've just spent nearly an hour debugging a configuration issue between typescript and cypress.
+Fixed now but that was painful.

+    Onto features!